senthilthyagarajan/stencilled.me/content/post/2017-04-29-whats-your-states-poison.md

 ![This is an image](winebeer.png)

-While doing this whole excerice in QGIS , I did see an extension "qgis2threejs".
+While doing this whole exercise in QGIS , I did see an extension "qgis2threejs".
 Using this extension and the number of wineries as a extrusion parameter this was another way of represeting the data.

 ![This is an image](wineries_extru.PNG)